open-telemetry/oteps/text/trace/0170-sampling-probability.md

 #### Multiply the adjusted count into the data

-When the data itself carries counts, such as for the Metrics Sum and Histogram points, the adjusted count can be multipled into the data.
+When the data itself carries counts, such as for the Metrics Sum and Histogram points, the adjusted count can be multiplied into the data.

 This technique is less desirable because, while it preserves the expected value of the count or sum, the data loses information about